aldreth/tarrant.org.uk/_posts/2005-01-02-wheelchair-joke.md

     Hopefully we'll get to see you sometime soon - we're coming to stay with Helen & Andy 1st weekend in Feb and hope to visit L & M so maybe we can meet up. love Kath Richard & Heather
 ---

-<p>We went to Bridlington today with Mary.
-I enjoyed getting out in the fresh air, it wasn't quite as cold as it has been.</p>
+We went to Bridlington today with Mary.
+I enjoyed getting out in the fresh air, it wasn\'t quite as cold as it has been.

-<p>We took the wheelchair for when Cindy got tired of walking.
+We took the wheelchair for when Cindy got tired of walking.
 Toby was in it for a while.
 To start with I pushed him wildly and spun him round.
-Then when we'd got tired of that, I pushed him sensibly for a while.
-When an elderly couple were just walking towards us, he got out of the wheelchair and I turned to Cindy in amazement and said, "I told you the sea air would do him good!"
-I don't think the couple were convinced that anything miraculous had happened - particularly as we were laughing like drains.</p>
+Then when we\'d got tired of that, I pushed him sensibly for a while.
+When an elderly couple were just walking towards us, he got out of the wheelchair and I turned to Cindy in amazement and said, \"I told you the sea air would do him good!\" I don\'t think the couple were convinced that anything miraculous had happened - particularly as we were laughing like drains.

-<p>In fact, Cindy laughed so hard she had to sit down in the wheelchair to recover!</p>
+In fact, Cindy laughed so hard she had to sit down in the wheelchair to recover!